jsakamoto/Toolbelt.Blazor.HotKeys2/README.md

 > You can also specify the async method to the callback action argument.

 > **Note**
-> The method of the callback action can take an argument which is `HotKeyEntry` object.
+> The method of the callback action can take an argument which is `HotKeyEntryByCode` or `HotKeyEntryByKey` object.

 **Step.4** Dispose the `HotKeysContext` object when the component is disposing, in the `Dispose()` method of the component.